tariknew/eMovieFinder/README.md

 ### Warnings

-The docker compose up command can take a few minutes. if it's run on a slower machine, so have patience.
+The docker compose up command can take a few minutes. if it's running on a slower machine, so have patience.

 ### Credentials For Testing